 Govind Kaigala joined IBM Research - Zurich in 2010 where he currently is a Research Staff Member in the Advanced Micro Integration group and the focus area of Experimental Biosciences.
 He leads efforts on a microfluidic scanning probe technology – microfluidic probe (MFP) – and is championing new concepts and thinking on:

 His research interests is applying and leveraging micro/nano-technologies to realize new tools and assays for chemical & biomolecule analysis applied to relevant problems in biology and medicine.
 He is passionate about molecular diagnostics, precision biology and translational clinical/medical research.

 Previously, he was a postdoctoral fellow at the microfluidics laboratory in the Department of Mechanical Engineering, Stanford University and at the Stanford Medical School, USA.
-He received both his Ph.D and M.Eng from the University of Alberta, Canada in 2008 for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
+He received both his Ph.D and M.Eng from the University of Alberta, Canada for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
 Prior to his doctoral studies, he was as a hardware design engineer working on optical systems and the design of fault tolerant communication networks.

 He has authored and co-authored 30 publications, 50 conference proceedings/abstract, and several patents.

 He is the recipient of the Horizon Alumini Award from the University of Alberta, a J.N.
 Tata Endowment Fellow and is a Senior Member of IEEE.